lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Vocabulary

+* Context: A set of rules used to compress/decompress headers

 * ES End System: Node connected to the LPWAN.
-ES may implement SCHC
+ES may implement SCHC.

-* LA LPWAN Application: Application sending/consuming data to/from the End System.
+* LA LPWAN Application: Application sending/consuming headers to/from the End System.

-* LC LPWAN Compressor: Process in the network compression/decompressing data.
-LC implement SCHC
+* LC LPWAN Compressor: Process in the network compression/decompressing headers.
+LC implements SCHC.

+* Rule: A set of header field values.

+* Rule ID: An identifier for a rule, LC and ES share the same rule ID for a specific flow.
+Rule ID is sent on the LPWAN.